 If you want to see gender stereotypes at work take a stroll down the toy aisle.
 While many stores are swapping out the traditional pink and blue, the categories respectively remain within a limited scope for imagining what little boys or girls want to play with, and therefore, limit who they can be.
 The messages we send our kids matter.
 And they matter to us.

-Play is an important aspect of learning for kids as it supports their growing identity and sense of place in the world.
-By creating dolls that are aspirational and showcasing the women that shape our communities we want to inspire kids to dream big through play.
-We want to open up the career possibilities and pathways by introducing real world professions and inspirations.
+Play is an important part of learning.
+It supports their growing identity and sense of place in the world.
+It fosters imagination, builds resilience and teaches kids to embrace curiosity.
+All things that can only be learnt through experience.
+So by creating dolls that are aspirational and showcasing the women that shape our communities we want to inspire kids to dream big through play.

 Today’s kids are tomorrows leaders, thinkers, and decision-makers.